DFE-Digital/get-into-teaching-app/app/views/content/a-day-in-the-life-of-a-teacher.md

 ---
   title: "A day in the life of a teacher"
   description: |-
-    Teachers lead fulfilling and varied lives.
-Here we take a closer look at a typical day in the life of a teacher.
+    Find out about a day in the life of a teacher in a secondary school, including an example of teacher working hours and their day to day routine.
   date: "2021-03-08"
   image: "static/content/hero-images/0011.jpg"
   backlink: "../"